An adhesive label is much more than a pretty identifier you slap onto secondary packaging.

 Now don’t forget the impact decorative effects have on adhesive label performance, either.
 As you might surmise, some specialty inks and finishes are more abrasion resistant or durable than others.
 For instance, strikethrough and reticulating varnish deliver a high gloss finish while offering superior rub resistance.

-On the other hand, some effects, such as embossing, which involves tactile visuals that rise up from the substrate surface, are likely to make your packaging more vulnerable to wear and tear.
+On the other hand, some effects, such as embossing, which involves tactile visuals that rise up from the substrate surface, can make your packaging more vulnerable to wear and tear.
 Rather than distribute weight or contact across the entire substrate, impact ends up concentrating on the embossed elements, opening them up to greater damage.
+So, while embossing may increase vulnerability to impact, it also enhances durability against certain types of wear.

 A reliable printing and packaging manufacturer should be able to help you determine which decorative effects are most appropriate for your particular adhesive label situation.